MuhammadAbdullah9999/Authentication-web-app-in-MERN/README.md

 npm install
 ```

-In the server directory, create a .env file and declare the required variables, such as secret keys and API keys.
+In the server directory, create a .env file and declare the required variables.
 For example:

 ```shell
 SECRET_KEY=your-secret-key